 Another thing to check is that you are not hitting the ground while you are swinging your detector.
-I have head that this can cause you some issues.

 I know that I said this earlier, however, please remember that the stock headphones are not meant to be used in the water.
 The audio jack isn’t waterproof and neither are the headphones, so don’t wreck your new AT PRO by drowning it the first time you take it into the water.
 Instead I recommend buying specific waterproof headphones.